 Dr. Williams explained that “The intensity and duration of exercise is probably more important than the specific type of exercise.
 For example, running, cycling or gymnastics in particular have not been proven to impact fertility.
 But doing any one of these with high intensity could have an impact on fertility in specific situations.
 No one exercise is worse than the other in affecting a woman’s ability to conceive.
 In general, it’s safe to say that moderate exercise before, during and after conception has many health benefits.”

 The American College of Obstetricians and Gynecologists states that “Physical activity in pregnancy has minimal risks and has been shown to benefit most women, although some modification to exercise routines may be necessary because of normal anatomic and physiologic changes and fetal requirements.”
+If you are pregnant, be sure to read this post about the benefits of running while pregnant.
+And you can read about my pregnancy running journey here.

 Should I avoid long runs or intense workouts during ovulation if I’m trying to conceive?
 How much exercise is too much when trying to get pregnant?